Ideas in and around BEY

 A more reliable TTC

-Making the TTC a more attractive travel option requires dependable service.
+Making the TTC a more attractive option requires dependable service.
 I want to eliminate all slow zones, improve weather preparedness, and push for full or partial platform doors.
-I fully support RapidTO and will advocate for expanded priority for buses and streetcars so they can get where they are going on time.
+I fully support RapidTO and will advocate for expanded priority for buses and streetcars so they arrive on time.

 Streetcars and LRTs that reach their potential

-With three streetcar routes in our ward, we must make them efficient and appealing so they are a viable alternative to getting downtown.
-This means more priority or dedicated lanes like the successful King Street pilot, upgrading track intersections, signal priority, improving infrastructure at intersections, and streamlining stop placement to reduce slow and inconsistent travel times while reducing bunching and short turns.
+With three streetcar routes in our ward, we need to make them efficient and appealing as a real alternative for getting downtown.
+This means more priority or dedicated lanes like the successful King Street pilot, upgrading track intersections, signal priority, better infrastructure at intersections, and streamlining stop placement to reduce slow and inconsistent travel times while cutting down on bunching and short turns.

 A safer transit system

-I support visible staffing and enforcement across the TTC network to create a culture, perception, and reality of safety on our public transit routes.
-I also want improved communication during disruptions so riders stay informed and safe.
+I support visible staffing and enforcement across the TTC network to create a culture, perception, and reality of safety throughout our public transit system.
+I also want better communication during disruptions so riders stay informed and safe.

 Affordability

-A TTC that is affordable for all promotes economic activity, enables recreation, connects us, and gets cars off streets.
-I would look to keep fares frozen, and am strongly in favour of measures like the fare capping set to come in in 2026 and further reduction of that cap limit in future years to save transit riders money and give them more freedom to navigate the city without worrying about upfront costs.
+An affordable TTC promotes economic activity, enables recreation, connects communities, and gets cars off streets.
+I would work to keep fares frozen and strongly support measures like the fare capping rolling out in 2026, with further reductions to that cap limit in future years.
+This saves transit riders money and gives them more freedom to navigate the city without worrying about upfront costs.

 Cycling and Active Transportation

 Cycling in Beaches–East York should be safe, predictable, and practical for everyday trips.
-This promotes healthly living, reduces traffic, supports youth and non-drivers, and gives people real freedom of movement while enjoying everything our community has too offer.
+This promotes healthy living, reduces traffic, supports youth and non-drivers, and gives people real freedom of movement while enjoying everything our community has to offer.

 A safe, connected cycling network